Napheus/Experimental-Materials-and-Data-of-Sour-Grapes/README.md

 ## Additional

-A modest effort, thank you, Teacher Xiaoxiao.
-I appreciate you clicking on it and taking a moment to review :)
+This is my little attempt.
+I sincerely appreciate your time spent clicking on it and exploring this webpage.

+By the way, if you have any suggestions, feel free to provide feedback.
+This presents an opportunity for me to learn and improve.
+Your insights are highly appreciated as I strive for continual progress.

+Thank you, Teacher Xiaoxiao :)